DollieWP/dollie/readme.txt

 A turn-key solution for WordPress product vendors, agencies and developers to start offering white-labeled cloud services and SaaS/WaaS to their customers.

 == Changelog ==

+= 3.1.0 =
+* Dollie now allows you to translate all Form labels, messages and instructions.
+You can use Loco Translate for an easy translation experience right from your admin dashbaord.
+* Improved blueprints shortcode.
+You can use wordPress post order field to arrange the displayed blueprints.
+Added orderby and order parameters.

 = 3.0.4 =
 * Fix Woocommerce subscription limits when using renewals/upgrades/downgrades